lioncash/3dscputests/README.md

 3. Clone the project.
 4. Run `make` inside the directory.
 5. Go make your favorite tea or coffee, because it takes a bit to build.
+6. I'm not kidding, if you're really feeling some green tea, go make it.

 #### How To Use It